Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Weak MRSU formulation of Hyperbolic Conservation Laws

 The moments are given as

 As discussed in the introduction part, only test space of convection term of the governing equation is enriched which gives required stabilization.
 Exact stabilization matrices are obtained for both scalar as well as vector conservation laws.
-In the above weak formulation, group discretization of flux vector is used.
-Group discretization was first introduced in \cite{Fle,Mor} which was later extended for FEM based flux corrected transport schemes for multidimensional conservation laws by \cite{Kuz, Kuz1}.
-In SUPG scheme it is used by \cite{Kirk} which shows improvement in the accuracy of the solution.
+Relaxation system based approach to obtain weak formulation of hyperbolic conservation laws circumvent the process of evaluation of Jacobian matrices at each time step.
+Thus, proposed scheme is computationally less expensive especially, for system of hyperbolic conservation laws.
+Appendix C gives weak formulation of system of hyperbolic conservation laws in conservation form (without using relaxation system) which involves these Jacobian matrices.

-Now lets evaluate coefficients of diffusion as well as cross-diffusion matrices given by second term in equation \eqref{meq1}.
+Next, we evaluate coefficients of diffusion given by second term of equation \eqref{meq1}.
+In one dimension the second term can be written as